Topological effect on order-disorder transitions in U(1) sigma models

 with $F_1(-q)=F_1(q)$.
 So is the 1-loop renormalization to $F_1$ and $F_2$,

 In the limit of $\nu=0$, the first equation reduces to Eq.~(\ref{Eq:III-11}) with $F_1(q)=2\pi^2/(Tq^2)$.
 In the presence of small $\nu$, $c_{111}(q)$ induces spatial anisotropy in the $F_1$ interaction, e.g. $F^{-1}_1(q) = Tq^2/(2\pi^2)\rightarrow Tq^2/(2\pi^2) + C\ln b ((d_1-d_2)q^2_{\perp} + (d_1+2d_2) q^2_0)$ with a positive constant $C=a_0 \pi^4 t^a/6$ [Here we also recovered the normalization factor of the $l_j$-integral and $R$-integral].
-Since $d_2>0$ for smaller $\nu$, the positive $C$ suggests an enhancement of a ratio of a length scale along the $0$ axis to a length scale along the others.
-This indicates that the small 1D Berry phase term elongates the characteristic length scale along the $x_0$ axis, being consistent with the phase interference argument in Section IVA.
+Since $d_2>0$ for smaller $\nu$, the positive $C$ suggests an enhancement of a ratio of a length scale along the $x_0$ direction to a length scale along the others.
+This indicates that the small 1D Berry phase term elongates the characteristic length scale along the $x_0$ axis relative to the length scale along the other two.
 For the small $\nu$, $c_{112}(q)$ in the second equation induces the $F_2(r)$ interaction with a positive coefficient and $1/r$ decay.
-A short-distance part of such $F_2(r)$ interaction favors vortex-loop segments polarized along the $x_0$ axis, being also consistent with the argument in Section IVA.
+A short-distance part of such $F_2(r)$ interaction favors vortex-loop segments polarized along the $x_0$ axis.

-In the next subsection, we will calculate the coupling between $F_1(r)$ and $F_2(r)$, and show that the $F_1\times F_2$ screening by polarized vortex loops induces the dipolar-type $G(r)$ interaction, helping to confine vortex loops within planes parallel to the topological ($x_0$) direction.
-We also show that the $F_1\times F_2$ screening by the polarized vortex loops induces the spatial anisotropy in the $F_2(r)$ interaction, such that a characteristic length scale along the topological $(x_0)$ direction becomes longer than the other length scale.
+In the next subsection, we will calculate the coupling between $F_1(r)$ and $F_2(r)$, and show that the $F_1\times F_2$ screening effect of polarized vortex loops induces the dipolar-type $G(r)$ interaction, helping to confine vortex loops within planes parallel to the topological ($x_0$) direction.
+We also show that the $F_1\times F_2$ screening effect of the polarized vortex loops induces the spatial anisotropy in the $F_2(r)$ interaction, such that a characteristic length scale along the topological $(x_0)$ direction becomes longer than the other length scale.